chenjunhaoecon/chenjunhaoecon.github.io/research.md

 This paper studies behavioral and institutional biases in top-down political selection.
 I document that Chinese officials with fewer surname strokes are overrepresented at high ranks due to their names appearing earlier than their peers.
-Using biographical data, I show that local leaders with names listed earlier receive a two to four percentage-point increase in annual promotion probability, which is mitigated by superiors’ knowledge of the candidates.
-Potential mechanisms include substitution order in leadership bodies and cognitive constraints in decision-making.
-Just as voters are affected by the ballot order, seasoned politicians are not immune to biases when selecting subordinates.
+Using biographical data, I show that local leaders with names listed earlier receive a 2-4  increase in annual promotion probability, which is mitigated by superiors’ knowledge of the candidates. <!--Potential mechanisms include substitution order in leadership bodies and cognitive constraints in decision-making.
+Just as voters are affected by the ballot order, seasoned politicians are not immune to biases when selecting subordinates. -->

 <br>